 If you have not yet viewed this video from Jack Bert, MD, from which the above screen shot was taken, please check it out now.
 Brace yourself.
 At the 8-minute mark, he discusses PT.
-He gets excited that a physician in SC was able to hire a chiropractor and “athletic trainers to do the PT” and bill for it, and ran 60% of the physical therapy business out of town.
+He gets excited that a physician in SC was able to hire a chiropractor through this contact form and “athletic trainers to do the PT” and bill for it, and ran 60% of the physical therapy business out of town.

 Is there not some really big problem with this situation?
 Does this not border on breaking the law?
 The unrestricted medical license of physicians allows them to bill for whatever medical service they want.
 Thus, the athletic trainers can indirectly become physical therapists.
 As a licensed physical therapist in the state of SC, I wonder why I’m paying a fee for licensure, when the state could simultaneously allow non-licensed individuals to perform the service that I’m trained to provide.
 Why are consumers not being protected from this action?

 In the comments on the site, which by now are littered with offended physical therapists, Jack Bert responds: